yahayuta/pinball_mobile/PINBALL_QUALITY_ENHANCEMENT_PLAN.md

 - **Enhancement Items:**
     - Further fine-tune restitution, friction, and density values for all bodies.
     - Monitor for any new physics glitches after recent improvements.
     - Continue improving flipper power and responsiveness based on player feedback.
+Flipper `motorSpeed` has been slightly reduced for smoother action, `restitution` increased for more bounciness, and `friction` slightly reduced for better ball sliding.
-    - Refine launcher force and consistency, utilizing the dedicated `LauncherRamp` for improved guidance.
+    - Refine launcher force and consistency, utilizing the dedicated `LauncherRamp` for improved guidance.- **Current Status:**
-- **Current Status:**
     - **Recent Improvements:** Flipper physics have been significantly enhanced with corrected positioning and control mapping.
 Ball physics and flipper interactions are now more natural and predictable.
     - **Core Physics Bodies:** `PinballBall`, `PinballBumper`, and `PinballFlipper` have explicitly defined `density`, `restitution`, and `friction` values. `PinballBall` uses `bullet: true` for continuous collision detection.
 Flippers utilize a `RevoluteJoint` with significantly increased motor torque for more powerful and responsive action.
 The world gravity has also been increased to make the game feel faster.
     - **Interactive Components:** `DropTarget` uses a `PrismaticJoint`. `PinballHole` uses an `isSensor` fixture.
 The `Launcher`'s impulse force has been tuned for better ball launch speed.